Why Does a Gecko Drop Their Tail?

 - Watch the tail stump for signs of infection and consult your exotics vet if there is any swelling, redness, or discharge at the site of the tail loss.

 - Evaluate your environmental temperatures and humidity to make sure the enclosure in which your gecko lives is ideal.
-Tail loss and regrowth is stressful to your gecko and you want to make sure conditions are ideal and not contributing to their stress.
-Additionally, an improper environment can be a source of stress that could contribute to tail loss in the first place.
+Tail loss and regrowth is stressful to your gecko and you want to make sure conditions are ideal.
+An improper environment can be a source of stress that could contribute to tail loss in the first place.

 - Make sure your gecko is eating well.
-You can increase up the amount of food you normally feed since the tail loss is stressful and your gecko will deplete their fat storage.
-However, make sure crickets (or other prey items) not eaten within 15 minutes are removed from the tank otherwise the prey may try to nibble on your gecko's tail site.
+After the loss of a tail, you can increase up the amount of food you normally feed since the tail loss is stressful and your gecko will deplete their fat storage.
+However, make sure crickets (or other prey items) not eaten within 15 minutes are removed from the tank otherwise they may try to nibble on your gecko's tail site.

 Edited by Adrienne Kruzer, RVT